Series

 A Micro-Residency

-This Spring, writer and curator Yasmine Ostendorf-Rodríguez is spending time with Active Cultures to germinate a mycelial network between different ecological art practices in Los Angeles and beyond.
+In Spring 2024, writer and curator Yasmine Ostendorf-Rodríguez spent time with Active Cultures to begin germinating a mycelial network between different ecological art practices in Los Angeles and beyond.

 Long invested in fungi and mycelium as a material––the ever-branching connecting threads of the fungal world––Ostendorf-Rodríguez invests in the potential in these rhizomatic networks to function as a potent metaphor for potential new systems, ways of thinking and behaviors.
 Inspired by the worlds of art and mycology, her work emphasizes multispecies collaboration, symbiosis, alliances, non-monetary resource exchange, decentralization, bottom-up methods and mutual dependency—all in line with the behavior of the mycelium.

-A week-long program of public activities and encounters will be the beginning of a long-term collaboration, strengthening ties and forming a support network of mutual exchange.
-We begin with artist David Horvitz, in conversation, digging, gardening, cooking, and more in his 7th Avenue Garden.
+A week-long program of public activities and encounters is the beginning of a long-term collaboration, strengthening ties and forming a support network of mutual exchange.
+We began with artist David Horvitz, in conversation, digging, gardening, cooking, and more in his 7th Avenue Garden.

 Related Programs